Hydrodynamic limit for the non-cutoff Boltzmann equation: Main results

 The incompressible Navier-Stokes equation, that is, the first equation in \eqref{Navier-Stokes-Fourier system}, possesses a vast literature so we only mention a few works in the three dimensional case below, and we refer the reader to the monographs \cite{LR,BCD} and the references therein for more details.
 On the one hand, global weak solutions for large initial data were obtained in the pioneering work \cite{Leray} (see also \cite{Hopf}).
 On the other hand, global mild solutions for small initial data were obtained in \cite{FK,Kato,Chemin,Calderon,Cannone,FLRT} in different Lebesgue and Sobolev spaces, and we refer again to the book~\cite{LR} for results in Besov and Morrey spaces.
 We mention in particular the work of Lei and Lin~\cite{LeiLin} where global mild solutions in the whole space $\R^3$ were constructed in the Fourier-based space $L^1_\xi (|\xi|^{-1}) L^\infty_t$.

 Our results in Theorem~\ref{theo:NSF} are maybe not completely new, but we do not have a reference for this precise functional setting (observe that the functional spaces in Theorem~\ref{theo:NSF} correspond exactly to the same functional setting as in the global well-posedness for the Boltzmann equation in Theorem~\ref{theo:boltzmann}).
-Therefore, and also for the sake of completeness, we shall provide a complete proof of them in Section~\ref{sec:nsf}.
+Therefore, and also for the sake of completeness, we shall provide a complete proof of them in Section~\ref{section Navier-Stokes-Fourier}.

-Our strategy for obtaining the global solution $u$ for the incompressible Navier-Stokes equation follows a standard fixed point argument.
-As in the proof of Theorem~\ref{theo:boltzmann}, we first obtain boundedness and integrated-in-time regularization estimates for the semigroup $V$ associated to the operator $\nu_1 \Delta_x$ (see Proposition~\ref{prop:estimate_V}), as well as for its integral in time against a source $\int_0^t V(t-s) S(s) \, \d s$ (see Proposition~\ref{prop:estimate_V_regularization}).
-We then combine this with estimates for the nonlinear term $Q_{\mathrm{NS}}$ (see Lemma~\ref{lem:estimate_QNS}) to obtain, thanks to a fixed point argument, the global well-posedness of mild solutions of the first equation in \eqref{Navier-Stokes-Fourier system}, namely
+Our strategy for obtaining the global solution $u$ for the incompressible Navier-Stokes equation follows a standard fixed-point argument.
+As in the proof of Theorem~\ref{theo:boltzmann}, we first obtain boundedness and integrated-in-time regularization estimates for the semigroup $V$ associated to the operator $\nu_1 \Delta_x$ (see Proposition~\ref{prop:estimate_V}), as well as for its integral in time against a source $\int_0^t V(t-\tau) S(\tau) \, \d \tau$ (see Proposition~\ref{prop:estimate_V_regularization}).
+We then combine this with estimates for the nonlinear term $Q_{\mathrm{NS}}$ (see Lemma~\ref{lem:estimate_QNS}) to obtain, thanks to a fixed-point argument, the global well-posedness of mild solutions of the first equation in \eqref{Navier-Stokes-Fourier system}, namely

-Once the solution $u$ is constructed, we can obtain in a similar (and even easier way) the well-posedness of mild solutions of the second equation in \eqref{Navier-Stokes-Fourier system} for the temperature $\theta$.
+Once the solution $u$ is constructed, we can obtain in a similar (and even easier) way the well-posedness of mild solutions of the second equation in \eqref{Navier-Stokes-Fourier system} for the temperature $\theta$.
 Finally we easily obtain the result for the density $\rho$ thanks to the last equation in \eqref{Navier-Stokes-Fourier system}.